Daily Herald Contributor

 “It was really nice to see today,” said Rick Hodgson, president of Royal Canadian Legion Branch No. 2 in Prince Albert.
 “It’s an important thing for the Legion to see our members get their Pins and Awards.
 There were some real nice awards given out to people tonight, well deserving and it’s something you have to do to appreciate your members for what they do for the organization.”

 The recipients of the awards and pins ranges from 5 – 50 years of service.
-The legion also handed out friendship awards, a Media award, and Meritorious service award, among others.
+The legion also handed out friendship awards, a Media award, and a Meritorious service award, among others.

 Hodgson said they appreciated the contributions made by everyone who was recognized.